hoffin/canopy_care_website/content/faq.md

 Absolutely!
 We're happy to provide free, no-obligation estimates and consultations to discuss your tree care needs.

-## 4. ARE YOU FULLY INSURED AND CERTIFIED?
+## 4. ARE YOU FULLY INSURED?

- Yes, we are fully insured with £10 million public liability insurace and our team is certified, ensuring professional and secure services for your peace of mind.
+ Yes, we are fully insured with £10 million public liability insurace, ensuring professional and secure services for your peace of mind.

  * £10 million Public Liability Insurance